jezes70/Dockerize-Real-Time-Regex-Validator/README.md

 ---

-Thank you SavannahTech for this great oppotunity to build this project
+Thank you SavannahTech for this great oppotunity to build this project.